Aviastar Airlines Flight 051: Accident

-The aircraft took off from Dubai International Airport, United Arab Emirates, and it was scheduled to fly to Tashkent International Airport, Uzbekistan; a stopover to refuel the plane was planned at Ayatollah Hashemi Rafsanjani Airport in Iran.
+The aircraft took off from Dubai Airport, United Arab Emirates, and it was scheduled to fly to Tashkent International Airport, Uzbekistan; a stopover to refuel the plane was planned at Kerman Airport in Iran.
 While the aircraft was approaching its stopover in Kerman, the air traffic control instructed the crew to enter a holding pattern.
 The crew entered the pattern, but failed to maintain the correct route.
 The aircraft then deviated in a northern direction, while being at about 47 km from the airport, and started the descent from flight level FL270 (8200 m) to flight level FL170 (5200 m).

 At a distance of 45 km from the airport, Flight 051 was cleared to land on runway 34 at Kerman Airport, even though the visibility there was under the miniumum established for continuing the approach.
 This resulted in the crew making a turn and starting to descend to flight level FL110 (3300 m).
 But the aircraft then passed the airport, without the crew noticing, and continued its descent.

 At 7:04 pm local time, Flight 051, at a speed of nearly 400 km/h, impacted mountainous terrain at an altitude of 3400 m.
 All 17 people on board were killed.
 After the crash, the aircraft also caught fire.
 Initial accounts of the accident reported the crashed aircraft to be Canadian, and operated by the airline Atlantair.

 Investigation

 The investigation found out that the main cause of the crash was pilot error, which led to a controlled flight into terrain.
-The crew in fact failed to identify correctly the actual position of the aircraft, and this caused them to deviated from the planned flight path without noticing it, the air traffic control don't noticing them of this also contributed to the crash.
-Other contributing factors were the crew misusing the on board radar of the plane, their inexperience with Ayatollah Hashemi Rafsanjani Airport and its surroundings and the weather at the airfield.
+The crew in fact failed to correctly identify the actual position of the aircraft, causing them to deviate from the planned flight path without noticing.
+Air traffic control's failure to notice the deviation also contributed to the crash.
+Other contributing factors were the crew misusing the on-board radar of the plane, their inexperience with Kerman Airport,Iran and its surroundings and the weather at the airfield.